Sun & Skin News

 The Search for the Perfect Hat

-By Julie Bain Published On: September 30, 2016 Last Updated: April 20, 2022
+By Julie Bain Published On: September 30, 2016 Last Updated: April 23, 2026

 Easter parade movie

-If you’ve ever been treated for skin cancer, especially on your face (like me), you know the importance of a good hat.
-Nothing beats a physical barrier between your one-and-only face and those nasty UV rays.
+As well it should.
+Throughout history, hats were designed for style as well as sun protection.
+If you’ve ever been treated for skin cancer, especially on your head or neck (like me), you know the importance of a good hat.
+Nothing beats a physical barrier between your one-and-only fabulous face and those damaging UV rays.
+Your sunscreen and hair just can’t compete when full summer sun is blasting straight at you.
+You need your sunscreen and a hat.

 Sadly, we live in one of the few eras in human history where hats are not an obvious part of being well-dressed.

-Yes, the fashion industry and celebrities (Beyoncé!) do their part.
+Yes, the fashion industry and celebrities (Beyoncé, Shania Twain, David Beckham!) do their part.
 And growing awareness of the dangers of UV exposure have put more hat choices out there.
-Still, for a day of running errands in the city, you may not want a hat that makes you look like you should be on safari, trekking in the Himalayas, root, root, rooting for the home team or heading to church in the 1950s.
+Still, for a day of running errands, you may not want a hat that makes you look like you should be on safari, trekking in the Himalayas, root, root, rooting for the home team or heading to church in the 1960s.
 You know that wide brims and tightly woven materials protect best.
-The Skin Cancer Foundation recommends at least a three-inch brim all the way around.
-But those attributes won’t help if you don’t actually wear it.
+But those attributes won’t help if you don’t actually wear the hat.

 I admit I’ve made some unfortunate hat purchases that mostly stayed unworn.
-I’ve also found a few that I rock regularly (see a few from my collection, left), and I’ve learned a thing or two along the way.
+I’ve also found a few that I rock regularly (see a few from my collection, here), and I’ve learned a thing or two along the way.
 As with most fashion choices, it’s about fit, comfort, proportion and, maybe most of all, confidence.
 Let’s discuss.

-4 Ways to Adjust Your Hatitude
+Four Ways to Adjust Your Hatitude

-Fit.
+1. Fit.
 If you see a cute hat in the store and stick it on your head and think it looks good, stop and think: Outside, the air moves.
-A brimmed hat that is too loose will fly off in even the faintest breeze, not to mention when on a boat or in a downtown wind tunnel.
+A brimmed hat that is too loose will fly off in even a gentle breeze, not to mention when on a boat or in a downtown wind tunnel.
 You need it to fit firmly, but not so firmly that it mashes your hair into an unrecognizable helmet.
 Look for a hat that fits just snugly enough to keep it attached but with some air between the crown of your head and the “roof” of the hat.
 You should be able to see out without having to push the hat back and expose yourself to more sun.
 Some have adjustable bands.
 Also, make sure you can still put on your UV-blocking sunglasses without bumping the hat.

-Confidence.
+4. Confidence.
 Ah, this is the trick for any new fashion element you bring into your life.
-Do you like the way that genuine made-in-Panama creation or whimsical woven bucket looks and feels?
+Do you like the way that genuine made-in-Panama fedora or whimsical woven bucket looks and feels?
 Then own it.
 They’re classics, like Fred Astaire and Judy Garland.
 Find the perfect rakish angle and start steppin’ out!

 Make a Donation